 - a.
 The Bylaws of The Regents provide: "No political test shall ever be considered in the appointment and promotion of any faculty member or employee."
 This provision is pertinent to every stage in the process of considering appointments and advancements. - b.
 The policies and procedures set forth above in APM 210-1-a, -b, -c, and -e shall govern the committee in the confidential conduct of its review and in the preparation of its report.
-The committee should refer to APM 285 for policies on the Security of Employment series, including use of the working title Teaching Professor.i - c.
-The review committee shall evaluate the candidate with respect to the proposed rank and duties considering the record of the candidate's performance in (1) Teaching excellence, (2) Professional and/or scholarly achievement and activity, including creative activity, and (3) University and public service. ii,iii
+The committee should refer to APM 285 for policies on the Teaching ProfessorSecurity of Employment series, including use of the working title Teaching Professor. - rank and duties considering the record of the candidate's performance in indispensable qualification for appointment or promotion to security of employment positions.
+Insistence on tThis standard for holderappointees ofin the teaching professorshipSecurity of Employment series is necessary for maintaining the quality of the University as an institution dedicated to education.
+The review committee must further evaluate whether the candidate has a record of excellence in teaching and innovation while engaging in a program of professional and/or scholarly activity that is both sound and productiveappropriate for this series.

+(1) Teaching excellence and innovation, (2) Professional and or scholarly achievement and activity, including creative activity, and (3) University and public service.